radio3-network/.github/profile/README.md

 ### Community

 We are volunteers.
 We dedicate our time, our talent and our effort because we want to create something worthwhile for humanity.
-If you are reading this text today and curious about the community, perhaps deep inside you have this feeling too.
+If you are reading this text today and curious about the community, then perhaps deep inside you have this feeling too.
 Volunteers come in all shapes, sizes, ages and forms.
 Respect others.
 Focus more on what brings us together than what keeps us apart.
 When looking around, see where you can help and write a message to that group.
 Even if you feel without technical skills, it is already so important that you help talking and keep the group chats active.
 Do what you can, this platform is now yours too.

 ### Human rights and ecology

 There is a choice.
 When building products we make choices and it our choice to align them as much as possible with fundamental human rights and ecological practices.
 We make a choice whenever designing products to be repairable and use renewable energies.
 We make a choice when designing protocols and software that protects user privacy and decentralization.
 We make a personal choice with our own wallet for products that share a compatible view of the world.
 Through a balance of usability, security, cost and privacy we are transparent about the platform design decisions so that everyone can participate, understand and help us understand their point of view.
-This is our commitment.
+This is our personal commitment to you.